Tornado outbreak of December 16–17, 2019

 A significant severe weather and tornado outbreak affected the Southern United States between December 16–17, 2019.
 Discrete supercells developed in the early morning on December 16 and moved northeast, spawning multiple strong, long-tracked tornadoes in cities such as Alexandria and in Laurel before congealing into an eastward-moving squall line.
 During the outbreak, the National Weather Service issued several PDS tornado warnings as well as a rare tornado emergency for Alexandria.
 In addition to this, the Storm Prediction Center issued six tornado watches for the outbreak.
 The event happened to take place on the same date of another outbreak in a similar area 19 years earlier.
+It also occurred in a similar area later impacted by the December 28–29, 2024 tornado outbreak.